TheOdinProject/curriculum/nodeJS/authentication/json_web_tokens.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJuYW1lIjoiT2RpbiJ9.FtLFoA9kG8B_gvKz0nEzx4uDYAlsgWhxTGEUfinYcf8
 ```

 <span id="jwt-signature">You don't need to understand the inner workings of JWTs, but let's peek at what's going on.
 Paste that into [jwt.io](https://jwt.io/) and you'll see a payload of `{ "name": "Odin" }` along with an "invalid signature" warning.
-Change the secret in the "verify signature" box to `theodinproject` then paste the JWT back in.
-You'll see it says "signature verified".
-Now try changing any part of the JWT contents, such as the payload or secret, and you'll see the JWT value change.
+Change the secret in the "verify signature" box to `theodinproject` and you'll see it now says "signature verified".
+Now switch to the JWT Encoder tab, then try changing any part of the JWT contents, such as the payload or secret.
+You'll see the JWT value change.
 In particular, the signature section changes *dramatically*.</span>

 This is how a server can verify if it did indeed issue an incoming JWT as well as verify if it had been tampered with, as a different payload would generate a different signature, even with the same secret.
 Unless you also know the secret, you would not be able to create the correct signature for the changed payload.